OctoInfinityUrban/traefik/README.md

 ---

-:warning: Please be aware that the old configurations for Traefik v1.x are NOT compatible with the v2.x config as of now.
+:warning: Pleajse be aware that the old configurations for Traefik v1.x are NOT compatible with the v2.x config as of now.
 If you're running v2, please ensure you are using a [v2 configuration](https://doc.traefik.io/traefik/).

 ## Overview